 CPA Exam Study Group Quick Facts

-• CPA exam study groups hold you accountable by creating a consistent study schedule that you’re motivated to stick to.
+• CPA Exam study groups hold you accountable by creating a consistent study schedule that you’re motivated to stick to.

 • CPA study groups can meet in person or online.

-• You can find a CPA exam study group through work, school, friends, or social media.
+• You can find a CPA Exam study group through work, school, friends, or social media.

 • If you can’t find a study group, you can always start one.